fibonhack/fibonhack.github.io/_writeups/2020/hitcon2020/another-secret-note.md

 ```python
 '{ "12345678":3}'+'\x01'
 ```
 So that the unpadding pass and is a correct json string.
-To do that we need to know the ninth character ninth unknown character of the flag, but we can try all the possible printable character to recover that.
+To do that we need to know the ninth unknown character of the flag, but we can try all the possible printable character to recover that.
 Next whe can continue to decode the plaintext by guessing the eight character as `'{ "1234567" :3}'+'\x01'` etc...

 Possible Script for the first part:
 ```python